Out and About

 Below is a purely personal attempt to summarise attractions that we know and/or which our guests have enjoyed, and therefore inevitably subjective and incomplete!
 Things change all the time so please tell us if anything – as it will – becomes out of date or incorrect.

 Throughout the year there are many eagerly awaited annual events.
-Buxton art and literary festival in July (5 – 21 July 2013) attracts many famous names, and is a must!
+Buxton art and literary festival in July (11 – 27 July 2014) attracts many famous names, and is a must!
 You can visit their web site for further information.
 Then there are the more rural countryside events such as county and village shows: our favourite of all is the nearby Manifold Show in August – a delightfully nostalgia-inducing real old-fashioned country fair.
 Chatsworth Country Fair (end August/beginning September) and the Derbyshire County Show (late June) are at the opposite end of the scale.
-Chatsworth Horse Trials (May), Racing at Flagg (Easter Tuesday) organised by the High Peak Hunt and the races at Uttoxeter (40 minutes away) are fun for everybody, but particularly appeal to horse lovers.
+Chatsworth Horse Trials (May) and the races at Uttoxeter (40 minutes away) are fun for everybody, but particularly appeal to horse lovers.

 Finally, in this section one cannot omit the unique Shrovetide Football two day extravaganza between the ‘Up’ards and ‘Down’ards’ of Ashbourne!
 To the uninitiated it feels like an enormous rugby match with no obvious boundaries and without a referee, but it is a hugely popular event.